david-vanderson/dvui/INSIDE.md

 DVUI is an immediate-mode GUI, so widgets are created on the fly.
 We also process the whole list of events that happened since last frame.

 A widget is a block of code that runs every frame.
+For each widget (`ButtonWidget`) there is a higher-level function (`button()`) that shows how to use the widget's functions.
+To customize or extend a widget, start with the code in the higher-level functions.
+Some functions (`box()`) return a pointer to the widget (`BoxWidget`) to let children widgets run before `deinit()` is called on the result.

 Generally it follows this pattern:

 * `init()`
   * create the struct representing this widget